section-engineering-education/engineering-education/articles/understanding-dart-loops/index.md

 1. Code executes then the counter variable initialized outside the syntax increments or decrements.

-2. The condition check - if it's met, it begins from code execution.
+2. The condition check - The condition is checked. if it's met, the code block is executed again,

 3. The code execution will continue until the condition check turns false.